openobserve/openobserve/CONTRIBUTING.md

 ZO_ROOT_USER_EMAIL=root@example.com ZO_ROOT_USER_PASSWORD=Complexpass#123 cargo run
 ```

-This will start the zincobserve API server on port 5080
+This will start the openobserve API server on port 5080

-environment variables ZO_ROOT_USER_EMAIL and ZO_ROOT_USER_PASSWORD can be used first time to configure default admin user when zincobserve is started.
+environment variables ZO_ROOT_USER_EMAIL and ZO_ROOT_USER_PASSWORD can be used first time to configure default admin user when openobserve is started.

 ### UI